 The Running Stitch is the simplest and quickest of all embroidery stitches and creates simple lines and outlines.
 So many stitches use the running stitch as the basis, like the Whipped Stitch and Laced Stitch.
 As it name implies, the needle runs in and out of the material at regular intervals.

-The Running Stitch is used as an outline or as a filling with rows of parallel or staggered stitches to create texture for almost any kind of embroidery stitching — crazy quilting, art quilts, sewing garments, crafts, or as a reinforcement for cutwork.
-It is worked from right to left, making small even stitches, while working the needle above and below the fabric.
+This stitch can be an outline or become a filling with rows of parallel or staggered stitches to create texture for almost any kind of embroidery stitching — crazy quilting, art quilts, sewing garments, crafts, or as a reinforcement for cutwork.
+Right-handers work the stitch from right to left, making small even stitches, while working the needle above and below the fabric.
 It is considered a stitch in the flat stitch family.

 See my favorite 10 Easy Embroidery Stitches to Embellish Your Projects.